werner-scholtz/kalender/README.md

 ```

 ### Events Controller
+The CaledarView takes a EventsController object.
-The EventsController is used to store and manage events.
+The EventsController is used to store and manage CalendarEvent's.
 (Do not confuse the EventsController with EventHandling)

 | Function      | Parameters    | Description   |